I was recently given the opportunity to try Lizzie DeLacy’s Bodypeace app.

 There are also Community sections of the app.
 One I really needed for myself was Taking a Reset.
 The short video is Lizzie’s daily reminder of how we need to reset our life, and how we can’t pour ourselves out of an empty cup.
 Her tips include cleaning your personal space, do something nice for yourself (pampering anyone?), and finally, time away from technology (which I need to do everyday myself!).

 While she doesn’t know personally that I have had lifelong problems with my jaw (braces, teeth grinding, TMJ jaw surgery, nightguards – I’ve had it all) – her Jaw Tension release video has been so helpful!
+I’ve taken plenty of trips to the Dentist in Sacramento recently so that I can overcome these issues and working with the dentist, and watching these videos, I think my oral health has really improved.
 I’ve also recently had a lot of life change in the last 8 months, including my divorce, moving, new job and navigating a new relationship – so life has been fairly stressful!
 I had a good 4 week period where my jaw was so bad, my teeth stopped touching properly and I was in constant pain.
 Releasing your jaw purposely and jaw massages definitely help in so many ways!

 The options in the Bodypeace app are truly endless.
 You can learn some useful life tips, new recipes to try and learn the proper way to stretch in the comfort of your own home (beware, some of the stretches are intense!!).